stelzinga/MF/MGT_99.Legend.md

 - Tools
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+This visual representation is first expanded upon in below section, Executive Summary, which is short enough to be integrated in documents that benefit from an overview of the basic concepts of the Profile.
+The remainder of sections detail each Profile Tree Item.
+________________________________________
-### Profile Tree Executive Summary
+## Profile Tree Executive Summary
-A Venture or Company's main purpose is to generate more *Revenue*, or *Income*¹⁾ from the sales of *Services* and/or *Products* to *Clients* than the *Cost* to yield those Services through *Operations*.
+A Venture or Company's main purpose is to generate more *Revenue*, or *Income* from the sales of *Services* and/or *Products* to *Clients* than the *Cost* to yield those Services through *Operations*.
 Operations consists of all *Processes* contributing directly or indirectly to the continuous delivery and subsequent sales of Services in a *sustainable* manner a.k.a. *Run*, as well as continuous improvement of that Run a.k.a. *Change*.
 A Process consists of *Steps* applied to *Input* to achieve a *Result*.
 The Processes in Operations are performed and/or overseen by *Staff* using *Assets* and *Suppliers* (which can be internal and/or external).
 Combined, Staff, Assets, Suppliers are called *Resources*.
 Resources generate Costs (salaries, rent, depreciation, electricity, costs of goods sold, fees, etc.) as do the results of Operations e.g., Income tax.
 These Costs are covered by *Financing* or *Funding* through Cash (fundamental Asset) made available through Revenue, *Liabilities* and *Equity*.
-Operations also generate *Risk*, defined as the probability of adverse outcomes, either directly (loss of Revenue, fines, recall of Services, legal costs) or indirectly (loss or damage of Resources which in turn affects Revenue and Costs).
-Adverse outcomes occur as result of either i) failures in Processes and/or Staff, Suppliers or Assets and/or ii) as a result of unforeseen conditions created internally (Management, Staff, Suppliers, Assets) or externally (Suppliers, Clients, and *Environment*), where Environment² consists of external forces that influence Clients, Services, Operations and/or Management either directly or indirectly without any of them having direct control over that influence, and which includes forces like business law, tax law, weather, availability of raw materials, infrastructure, investors or shareholders, creditors, competitors, regulators, labour unions, and it also includes changes in these forces through politics, public opinion, inventions and observations through scientific and human research, investigative news, etc. In short, Risk³⁾ is a form of *probabilistic and undesired* Cost, and the management of Risk incurs an *actual* Cost e.g., additional Staff, insurance, backup Assets.
+Operations also generate *Risk*, defined as the probability of adverse outcomes, either directly (loss of Revenue, fines, recall of Services, legal costs) or indirectly (loss or damage of Resources).
+Adverse outcomes occur as result of either i) failures in Processes and/or Staff, Suppliers or Assets and/or ii) as a result of unforeseen conditions created internally (Management, Staff, Suppliers, Assets) or externally (Suppliers, Clients, and *Environment*), where Environment¹⁾ consists of external forces that influence Clients, Services, Operations and Management either directly or indirectly without any of them having direct control over that influence, and which includes forces like law, weather, availability of raw materials, investors, creditors, competitors, regulators, labour unions, and it also includes changes in these forces through politics, public opinion, inventions and observations through scientific and human research, investigative news, etc. In short, Risk²⁾ is a form of *probabilistic and undesired* Cost, and the management of Risk incurs an *actual* Cost e.g., extra Staff, insurance, backup Assets.
 Revenue minus Cost is called *Earnings* or *Profit*.
 Revenue, Cost and Profit are expressed in monetary values, as is Risk whenever possible.
-Revenue and Cost make up one of the key *Financial Statements* called *Income Statement* whereas Assets⁴⁾, Liabilities and Equity make up the other statement called *Balance Sheet*.
+Revenue and Cost make up one of the key *Financial Statements* called *Income Statement* whereas Assets³⁾, Liabilities and Equity make up the *Balance Sheet*.
 Operations are conceptually simple with five in and outputs.
-Operations are initiated and maintained and subsequently improved continuously through *Management* which *refines* Operations through four *Management Functions*: *Planning*, *Organising*, *Leading* and *Controlling* a.k.a. *POLC*, such that Profit is maximised and Risk minimised within the constraints of Funding.
-Planning consists of strategy *formulation* for short to long term *periods*, whereas Organising and Leading constitute strategy *implementation* over those periods and Controlling consists of *verifying* the results of the implementation against the Planning.
+Operations are initiated, maintained and subsequently improved through *Management* which *refines* Operations through four *Management Functions*: *Planning*, *Organising*, *Leading* and *Controlling* a.k.a. *POLC*, such that Profit is maximised and Risk minimised within the constraints of Funding.
+Planning consists of strategy *formulation* for short to long-term *periods*, whereas Organising and Leading constitute strategy *implementation* over those periods and Controlling consists of *verifying* the results of the implementation.

-Planning establishes *what is to be done where, when, why and how*.
-Planning defines why the Venture exists (*Context*, *Purpose*, *Vision* and *Mission*), within which boundaries it expects to operate (*Values* and *Bylaws*), and how it assesses the Environment versus its own performance ( *SWOT* and *Intel*).
+Planning establishes *what is to be done where, when, why and how* by defining why the Venture exists (*Context*, *Purpose*, *Vision* and *Mission*), within which boundaries it expects to operate (*Values* and *Bylaws*), and how it assesses the Environment versus its own performance (*SWOT* and *Intel*).
 Planning defines *Goals* and *Objectives*.
-Run Goals focus on continuously delivering Services that Clients already get, whilst assuring the Result is as expected.
+Run Goals focus on continuously delivering Services to Clients whilst assuring the Result is as expected.
 There are four essential Run Goals: a) Manage Venture, b) Perform production (Value Chain), c) Perform oversight (Control Chain) and d) Perform overhead (anything not contributing to a-c but required nevertheless).
-Change Goals *improve* Run Goals such as to a) Grow Revenue, b) Protect existing Revenue at risk of being lost, c) Secure Run to reduce Risk, and d) Optimise Run to reduce Cost and/or increase Revenue.
-Goals can have *Sub-Goals* i.e.,*Run Sub-Goals* and *Change Sub-Goals*.
-An Objective is a *precise*, *time-based* Process, or series of Processes, the output of which supports the completion of a Goal and thus the delivery of a Service or improvement thereof.
+Change Goals *improve* Run Goals to a) Grow Revenue, b) Protect existing Revenue at risk of being lost, c) Secure Run to reduce Risk, and d) Optimise Run to reduce Cost and/or increase Revenue.
+Goals have *Sub-Goals* focused on specific Services or Clients.
+An Objective is a *precise*, *time-based* Process or series of Processes, the output of which supports the completion of a (Sub-)Goal and thus the delivery of a Service or improvement thereof.
 Objectives consume Assets and Suppliers and are performed or overseen by Staff.
 Objectives are either *Routines* (tie into Run Goals) or *Projects* (tie into Change Goals).
-Planning also establishes performance metrics (benchmark) to be used in Controlling.
-The result of Planning is a *Plan* or *Planning* in three possible types: *Strategic Plan*, *Tactical Plan* and *Operational Plan* or *Operating Model* (blueprint of the entire Profile Tree thus linking all four Management Functions).
+Planning establishes performance metrics or *Benchmarks* used in Controlling.
+Planning yields a *Strategic Plan*, *Tactical Plan* and/or *Operational Plan* a.k.a. *Operating Model* (a blueprint of the entire Profile Tree).

-Organising establishes *who does it* and *how is it done* and defines the *Activities* which regroup related Sub-Goals or Objectives, and defines how relevant Staff are organised in *Groups* linked to those Activities.
-Groups ultimately reflect Activities.
-The total of Groups (and thus Activities) is the Venture's Organisation and the relation within and between is reflected in an *Organisational Chart*.
+Organising establishes *how to do it* and *who does it* by defining the *Activities* which regroup related Sub-Goals or Objectives and defines how Staff are organised in *Groups* linked to those Activities.
+Groups thus reflect Activities.
+The sum of Groups (and thus Activities) is the Venture's Organisation reflected in an *Organisational Chart*.
 Organising establishes *Roles & Responsibilities* which includes the concept of *Delegation* of *Responsibility* and *Authority* across Objectives thus creating *Accountability* within the Venture.

-Leading involves Processes to *drive* those *who do it*.
-It entails directing, influencing, inspiring, and motivating individual Staff and Groups to achieve the Objectives.
-A key aspect is a *Safe Space* such that *collaboration*, *motivation*, *inspiration* and *learning* (each a deliverable) are maximised.
-Leading, if done well, also grooms future *Leaders*.
+Leading involves Processes to *drive* those *who do it* by directing, influencing, inspiring, and motivating individual Staff and Groups to achieve the Objectives.
+A key aspect is a *Safe Space* such that *collaboration*, *motivation*, *inspiration*, and *learning* are maximised.
+Leading, also grooms future *Managers*.

-Controlling involves Processes to establish *how well it was done*.
-Controlling measures output of Operations and Management versus the Benchmark determined in Planning, and adjusts through Planning, Organising and Leading.
-Controlling is done through *Supervision* using a *Supervision Framework* composed of *Supervision Processes* or *Controls* of four key types: a) *Check* (verify a Result vs a benchmark), b) *Review*: (verify a Result vs experience/opinion), c) *Attend* (a *Committee* to verify Result thus attaining a broader range of opinions than a Review) or d) *Audit* (an *independent* verification of Results or Objective).
-Controls yield *Reports* with suggestions for, and decisions of, improvements. *Monitoring* assures tracking, and implementation of those improvements.
+Controlling involves Processes to establish *how well it was done* by measuring output of Operations and Management versus the benchmarks from Planning, and adjusting through Planning, Organising and Leading.
+Controlling is done through *Supervision* via a *Supervision Framework* composed of *Supervision Processes* or *Controls* of four types: a) *Check* (verify a Result vs benchmark), b) *Review*: (verify a Result vs an opinion), c) *Attend* a *Committee* (verify Result vs a broader range of opinions) or d) *Audit* (verify Results or Objectives vs an *independent* opinion).
+Controls result in *Reports* with suggestions for improvements. *Monitoring* assures tracking, and implementation of those improvements.
 Lastly, *Journaling* is used to keep track of work done across all four Management Functions.

-In theory POLC are performed sequentially, but in reality Managers iteratively perform them through a continuous *Management Cycle*.
+In theory POLC are performed sequentially, but in reality, Managers iteratively perform them through a continuous *Management Cycle*.
 Management also assesses the efficiency of itself though *Management Improvement*.

-Management is aided in its objectives by *Business Functions*⁵⁾ that specialise in specific aspects of the Venture e.g., Finance, HR, IT, Risk, Compliance, Corporate Secretary, Procurement, etc. In addition, Management uses specific *Tools* in the form of *Definitions*, *Frameworks*, *Procedures* and *Software*.
+Management is aided in its objectives by *Business Functions*⁴⁾ that specialise in specific, more transversal, aspects of the Venture e.g., Finance, HR, IT, Risk, Compliance, Corporate Secretary, Procurement, etc. Management also uses *Management Tools* or *Tools* in the form of *Research*, *Definitions*, *Frameworks*, *Procedures* and *Software*.
+These Tools aid in the performance of the Management Functions.
 Finally, the Management Framework permeates the entire Venture and can be applied at any *Management Level* in the Venture (Director of the Board, CEO, department head, team leader, etc).

+It is important to realise that the Profile is a simplification of often very complex business implementations, particularly in larger companies.
+Nevertheless, it helps shape the approach to Management.

 Notes:
-¹⁾ Non-profit Ventures (charities) obtain Income through donations.
-Managements's target is thus to assure these donations grow.
-²⁾ Although Environment is at the top of the Profile Tree, it impacts *the entire Venture*.
+¹⁾ Although at the top of the Profile Tree, Environment impacts *the entire Venture*.
-³⁾ Services and Products often embed Risk e.g., financial products, machinery, drugs, etc. The pro-active management of this Risk is part of Operations.
+²⁾ Services and Products often embed Risk e.g., financial products, machinery, drugs, etc. The pro-active management of this Risk is part of Operations.
-⁴⁾ Assets on the Balance Sheet are a sub-set of Assets in Operations, e.g., a *procedure* is an Asset in Operations but not in the Balance Sheet.
+³⁾ Assets on the Balance Sheet are a sub-set of Assets in Operations, e.g., a *procedure* is an Asset in Operations but not in the Balance Sheet.
-⁵⁾ Business Functions are effectively Activities.
+⁴⁾ Business Functions are effectively Activities.
 However, in the corporate world they are often defined separately and for the sake of clarity it is done here too.

-### Tools
-Tools refers to *Definitions*,  *Frameworks*, *Procedures* and *Software* that *aid* Management.
-A Definition helps shaping and scoping specific topics such that they are understood in the same way across the Venture.
-A Framework is a supporting structure underlying a topic acting as a guideline that helps Managing it without being specific about Processes involved in it.
-A Procedure describes how to perform one, or more, specific Processes.
-Software performs Processes through IT means.
-Note that a "Tool" used *within* Operations e.g., a wrench, is deemed an Asset.

-The Profile is itself a Framework whereas the Profile Tree Items are forms of Definition.
-Another Framework fundamental to the Profile is the *6W* and a Definition is Stakeholder bot explained below:

-#### 6W Framework
-The 6W Framework aids in framing *any* topic by enforcing answers to 6 fundamental questions: *What*, *Where*, *When*, *Who*, *Why* and *How* or *Which* (hence 6W).
-The following are examples for each:
-- What: short name, description, overview, ...
-- Where: geographical location in building, asset, ...
-- When: history of topic, future deliveries, recurrence, ...
-- Who: person/people doing or receiving something, skills, ...
-- Why: purpose of topic, relevance to other topics, ...
-- Which: a.k.a.
-How, manner in which topic is achieved, ...

-#### Stakeholder Definition
-Stakeholders are people affected by the Venture.
-They are either internal (Staff, Manager) or external (Environment, Clients, Suppliers, and including people impacted without being any of the previous for example citizens living in a zone of Operations of a Venture).
-The consideration of their interests falls within a Manager's remit.
-________________________________________
-## Different Views of the Profile
+The Profile Tree can be assessed in different manners each enforcing a better understanding of a Venture.
+These alternative ways  are discussed below.

 ### Profile Tree Top and Bottom
 Another way to understand the Profile Tree is to break it down into two parts: *Top Profile Tree* and *Bottom Profile Tree*, indicated by the block between the dotted lines in above diagram.
 The Top Profile Tree says:
 - What is created (Services)
 - Whom receives those Services (Clients)
 - Which constraints and dependencies affect the manner in which the Services are created and maintained (Environment)

 The Bottom Profile Tree focuses on:
 - How is the Top Profile Tree achieved (Operations)
 - How are Operations improved (Management)